bishalpaudelofficial/Analog-IC-Design/3.Power_management_designs/1.Band_Gap_Reference/1.CTAT_Design/readme.md

   <img width="535" alt="1 Schematic of CTAT design" src="https://user-images.githubusercontent.com/62088646/213097269-8bc3499e-6954-4ad6-81cf-296264dafb8a.png">
 </p>

-To implement the practically realizable circuit, we will be replacing the ideal current source by a current mirror while designing bandgap refernce circuit.
+To implement the practically realizable circuit, we will be replacing the ideal current source by a current mirror in our design of bandgap reference circuit.
 Nevertheless to understand the characteristics of CTAT, ideal current source is good enough.

 ## 3. Result:

 ![2 Voltage variation with temperature and its slope](https://user-images.githubusercontent.com/62088646/213100901-e2f76862-e5b8-44be-aeaa-6d77960a5d9f.jpg)

 From the above figure we observed that as temperature increases, voltage decreases.
 Hence, we can conclude that CTAT is realized.
-Additionally, the slope of voltage w.r.t temperature (blue graph) is approximately -1.6mV/°C with variations from -1.5mV/°C to 1.78mV/°C.
+Additionally, the slope of voltage w.r.t temperature (blue graph) is approximately -1.6mV/°C with variations from -1.5mV/°C to -1.78mV/°C.

-For more accurate and comprehensive analysis do check out the Cookbook.
+For more accurate and comprehensive analysis do check out the [Cookbook](https://github.com/Bishal1022/Analog-IC-Design/blob/main/3.Power_management_designs/1.Band_Gap_Reference/Cook-book_of_Bandgap_voltage_reference.pdf).